grannycart/by-sound-alone_source/draft2_pseudocode-subworld_story1.md

 ### re-surfacing

-* [ ] {they run for 24 hours; and when night comes they decide with the batteries down to 1/3 that they should surface and run the diesels}
+* [X] {they run for 24 hours; and when night comes they decide with the batteries down to 1/3 that they should surface and run the diesels}
-	* [ ] {Remember: generally the run on the surface at night, underwater during the day}
+	* [-] {Remember: generally the run on the surface at night, underwater during the day}

-* [ ] {on the surface they fire up the engines, and run loud and pretty fast; 2/3s of full speed maybe}
+* [X] {on the surface they fire up the engines, and run loud and pretty fast; 2/3s of full speed maybe}

 * [ ] {the engines sound like dopesmoker}
 	* [ ] > With the diesels running up towards their max rpms, the whole boat shook with the drone of the grinding fuel burners.